aimeeu/assignment/content/en/iam/manage-users/index.md

 exclude_search: true
 ---

-## User accounts overview

-For your users to get access to Armory CD-as-a-Service, you must invite them to your organization.
-This grants them access to the Armory CD-as-a-Service UI.
-Depending on their permissions, they may have access to different parts of the UI.

 ## {{% heading "prereq" %}}

-1. You need to create at least one role or your user won't be able to access CD-as-a-Service.
+1. Create at least one role or your user won't be able to access CD-as-a-Service.
 See {{< linkWithTitle "iam/manage-rbac-roles.md" >}}.
 1. You need the user's name and email address.
 Note that the email domain must match your organization's format.
 For example, users that work for Acme (which uses `username@acme.com`) must have `@acme.com` email addresses.
 Users are automatically added to your organization once they accept the invite and complete the sign up.

 {{% alert title="Important" color="warning" %}}